huggingface/huggingface_hub/docs/source/en/guides/upload.md

 ## Upload from the CLI

-You can also upload files to the Hub directly from your terminal using the `huggingface-cli upload` command.
+You can use the `huggingface-cli upload` command from the terminal to directly upload files to the Hub.
 Internally it uses the same [`upload_file`] and [`upload_folder`] helpers described above.

 You can either upload a single file or an entire folder: